 We may have to share your personal data with the parties set out below:

-- a. service providers acting as processors based in the UK who provide IT, hosting and system administration services;
+- service providers acting as processors based in the UK who provide IT, hosting and system administration services;

-- b. professional advisers acting as processors or joint controllers including lawyers, bankers, auditors and insurers based in the UK who provide consultancy, banking, legal, insurance and accounting services; and/or
+- professional advisers acting as processors or joint controllers including lawyers, bankers, auditors and insurers based in the UK who provide consultancy, banking, legal, insurance and accounting services; and/or

-- c. third parties to whom we may choose to sell, transfer, or merge parts of our business or our assets.
+- third parties to whom we may choose to sell, transfer, or merge parts of our business or our assets.
 Alternatively, we may seek to acquire other businesses or merge with them.
 If a change happens to our business, then the new owners may use your personal data in the same way as set out in this privacy notice.